sinn

 return porAcc;

-And in the same way, the moment in which the movement input was released is calculated and the speed is calculated until reaching the stop.
+Similarly, the moment when the movement input is released is calculated, and the speed is adjusted until the character comes to a stop.

 CEntity* ent_player = ctx.getOwner();